 No new travel restrictions have been introduced in Poland following Russia’s invasion of our neighboring country.
 Flights to Poland are operating as normal.
 The most popular tourist destinations are not located close to the border.
 What is more, the military action in Ukraine is taking place in the east, far away from the Polish border (find out more by looking at this map).

-The tourist season has already begun.
 All tours are going according to plan.
 Generally, Poland is safe to travel.
 That’s the message we get from our authorities.
 That’s how we feel.
 And that’s the message that is given by foreign offices of other countries.
 Naturally, you should not attempt to cross the border into Ukraine, though.